ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 in common is that there is a single branch whose name varies and doesn t matter much.
 Here we ll call it production.
 Production is always deployable.
 In fact, I recommend that you set up automation so every commit to production can actually be deployed to production.
 Work can then be done

-in feature branches off of production, reviewed in the feature branch, and merged when ready. at s it one long-lived branch and many short-lived (and ideally small) feature branches.
+in feature branches off of production, reviewed in the feature branch, and merged when ready.
+That s it one long-lived branch and many short-lived (and ideally small) feature branches.

 For this model to work well, you need a handful of prerequisites: